nuztalgia/botstrap/docs/api/botstrap.md

         1. `python -m examplebot -h` - The help menu for the example bot.
         2. `python -m examplebot` - Running in `dev` mode for the first time and adding a token **without** a password.
+        3. `python -m examplebot prod` - Running in `prod` mode for the first time and adding a token **with** a password.
-        3. `python -m examplebot -t` - Exploring the CLI flow for managing tokens, and deleting a saved token.
+        4. `python -m examplebot -t` - Exploring the CLI flow for managing tokens, and deleting a saved token.

         **Note:** All of these commands are run from the outermost (`workspace`)